Marriage and civil partnership ceremonies at a register office

 Arrival & pre-ceremony interviews

-Directly before your ceremony the registrar will meet with each of you separately for a pre-ceremony interview.
+Directly before your ceremony the registrar will meet with each of you separately for a short pre-ceremony interview.
 These are a legal requirement and will take place at the register office at the following times.

 Please ensure you and your guests arrive promptly.
 Late starts risk a shortened ceremony or postponement to another day.
 Additional fees may apply if your ceremony is postponed.